-- Bake peppers at 375 degrees F for 15 minutes, then remove foil and bake for another 10-15 minutes uncovered.
+- Bake peppers at 375 degrees F (190 C) for 15 minutes.
+Then remove foil and bake for another 10-15 minutes uncovered.
 The longer they bake, the more tender the peppers will become.

 - Let cool slightly before serving with desired toppings (see options above).
 Best when fresh, though leftovers keep in the refrigerator for 2-3 days.
-Reheat in the microwave or in a 350 degree F oven until warmed through.
+Reheat in the microwave or in a 350-degree F (174 C) oven until warmed through.